-A one-year domestic entrance admission scholarship will be given to any newly admitted domestic graduate student (Canadian citizen, permanent resident, landed immigrant) whose admission average is 10.5 or higher, as calculated by the admitting academic unit, and who registers full-time at Carleton for the duration of the scholarship.
+A one-year domestic entrance admission scholarship may be given to newly admitted domestic graduate students (Canadian citizens, permanent residents, landed immigrants).To be considered for a domestic entrance scholarship, applicants need an admission GPA of 10.5 or higher and must register full-time at Carleton for the duration of the scholarship.
 Applicants will be assessed for eligibility at the time of admission and do not need to apply.
 This offer of scholarship will be made at the time of admission and will be payable over the first fall and winter terms of study.

 - New Master’s Students: $2,000